jsreport/docs/docs/faq.md

 ### <a name="migrate-templates"></a>Migrate templates from the test to the production server

-jsreport stores by default templates in the `application\data` folder.
+migrating/moving templates should be easy using the [import-export](https://jsreport.net/learn/import-export) feature, you can export from test server and then import the generated backup (zip file) into the production server. other option can be to copy files, since jsreport stores by default templates in the `[application path]/data` folder.
 To migrate templates you can just grab content of this folder and copy it to the production server.

 ### <a name="port-config"></a>Run jsreport on different port

-You need to open `jsreport.config.json` file and edit `httpPort` property to desired value.
-For details please explore [configuration documentation](/learn/configuration).
+You need to open `jsreport.config.json` file and edit `httpPort` property to desired value. another option is to use cli args or env vars to set the port while starting jsreport. ex: `jsreport start --httpPort 5489` or `httpPort=5489 jsreport start`.
+For details please explore [configuration documentation](/learn/configuration), which contains different ways to do it.

 ### <a name="performance"></a>Increase performance